Nuclear mitochondrial DNA segment

-In 2022, scientists reported the discovery of ongoing transfer of mitochondrial DNA into DNA in the cell nucleus.
-Previously, NUMTs were thought to have arisen before the existence of humans.
-66,000 whole-genome sequences indicate this occurs as frequently as approximately once every 4,000 human births.

 History

 According to the endosymbiosis theory, which gained acceptance around the 1970s, the mitochondrion, as a major energy producer in the cell, was previously a free-living prokaryote that invaded a eukaryotic cell.
 Under this theory, symbiotic organelles gradually transferred their genes to the eukaryotic genome, implying that mitochondrial DNA (mtDNA) was gradually integrated into the nuclear genome.
 Despite the metabolic alterations and functional adaptations in the host eukaryotes, circular mitochondrial DNA is contained within the organelles. mtDNA has an essential role in the production of necessary compounds, such as required enzymes for the proper function of mitochondria.
 Specifically, it has been suggested that certain genes (such as the genes for cytochrome oxidase subunits I and II) within the organelle are necessary to regulate redox balance throughout membrane-associated electron transport chains.
 These parts of the mitochondrial genome have been reported to be the most frequently employed.
 Mitochondria are not the only locations within which mtDNA can be found; sometimes mtDNA can be transferred from organelles to the nucleus; the evidence of such translocation has been seen by comparing mtDNA sequences with the genome sequence in the nucleus.
 The integration and recombination of cytoplasmic mtDNA into the nuclear DNA is called nuclear mitochondrial DNA (NUMT).